wongtonyb/uiautomationselenium/README.md

 i.e.

-Open logindefs.js, the select all and uncomment
+Open logindefs.js, then select all and uncomment

 ```sh
 Ctrl + 'a'